jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 could have been averted.
 Recommendations
-The most prevalent gaps we found during reactive incident response engagements were: Lack of adequate protection for local administrative accounts.
+The most prevalent gaps we found during reactive incident response engagements were:

+• Lack of adequate protection for local administrative accounts.
- A broken security barrier between on\-premises and cloud administration.
+• A broken security barrier between on\-premises and cloud administration.
- Lack of adherence to the least privilege model.
+• Lack of adherence to the least privilege model.
- Legacy authentication protocols.
+• Legacy authentication protocols.
- Insecure Active Directory configurations.
+• Insecure Active Directory configurations.
 These gaps enable attacker tactics ranging from Initial Access to Lateral Movement and Persistence.
-To mitigate and protect against these tactics, we recommend randomizing local administrative account passwords, not synchronizing on\- premises administrative accounts to the cloud,and having separate accounts and purpose\-built hardened workstations for on\-premises and cloud administration.
+To mitigate and protect against these tactics, we recommend randomizing local administrative account passwords, not synchronizing on\- premises administrative accounts to the cloud,

+and having separate accounts and purpose\-built hardened workstations for on\-premises and cloud administration.
 For more information about return on mitigation